rai-project/rai-keygen/doc/rai-keygen.md

 ### Synopsis

-Generates a profile file that needs to be placed in ~/.rai.profile (linux/OSX) or %HOME%/.rai.profile (Windows -- for me this is C:\Users\abduld\.rai.profile).
+Generates a profile file that needs to be placed in `~/.rai.profile` (linux/OSX) or `%HOME%/.rai.profile` (Windows -- for me this is `C:\Users\abduld\.rai.profile`).
 The rai client reads these configuration files to authenticate the user.
-A seed (appSecret) is used to generate secure credentials
+A seed (specified by `secret`) is used to generate secure credentials

 ```
 rai-keygen